operate-first/apps/docs/content/odf/buckets-external-access.md

 s3-openshift-storage.apps.smaug.na.operate-first.cloud
 ```

+> Note: Sometimes there are multiple types of storage installed on a cluster.
+This means there are also multiple routes for managed storage instances.
+For reference this was the case on a (retired) Morty cluster.
+If you have tried authenticating and issues persists, navigate to the "Storage" tab, and then the "Object Bucket Claims" tab in OpenShift Console.
+Find the OBC which you are attempting to get external access to and check its backing `storageClass`.
+Then navigate to the `openshift-storage` namespace, and find the route exposing the corresponding storage service.

+In the Morty example, there were two routes for s3 buckets: `https://s3-rook-openshift-storage.apps.morty.emea.operate-first.cloud/`, and `https://s3-openshift-storage.apps.morty.emea.operate-first.cloud/`.

 If you are unable to query the `openshift-storage` namespace, you may
 be able to replace `apps.smaug.na.operate-first.cloud` with the
 domain appropriate to your cluster.